DanielJCampbell/MacroVis/README.md

 # Running Notes

-To run, make sure the supplied script (rustcompile.sh) is in the same directory as the supplied (or built) jar file.
+To run, make sure the supplied script folder (containing rustcompile.sh) is in the same directory as the supplied (or built) jar file.
 Make sure you have downloaded and installed the Stepwise version of rust at the above link.
 If this version of rust is on a path that is not part of the environment, modify rustcompile.sh to add it (it contains example code).
 Then simply run the jar file, and open a rust file of your choice.